-NASAA works to promote education to help investors identify and avoid fraud, to investigate violations of state and provincial law, and to file enforcement actions.
-That’s among the reasons it develops the questions on the 63, 65, and 66 with a focus on fiduciary obligations and ethical practices.
+NASAA works to promote education to help investors identify and avoid fraud, investigate violations of state and provincial law, and to file enforcement actions.
+That’s among the reasons it develops the questions on 63, 65, and 66 with a focus on fiduciary obligations and ethical practices.

-Under NASAA’s model rule, beginning 2022 IARs would be required to complete 12 hours of CE annually, with six hours focused on ethics and professional responsibility and the remaining six hours devoted to products and practice.
+Under NASAA’s model rule, beginning in 2022 IARs would be required to complete 12 hours of CE annually, with six hours focused on ethics and professional responsibility and the remaining six hours devoted to products and practice.
 NASAA said its model rule is designed to be compatible with other CE programs.

 The ethics and professional responsibility component is designed to ensure ongoing knowledge and competency related to an IAR’s duties and obligations to his or her clients, including issues related to the fiduciary duty owed to each client.

 The products and practice component is designed to ensure ongoing knowledge and competency related to investment products, strategies, standards, and compliance practices relevant to the investment advisory industry.

 NASAA said the CE program would:

 - “ensure continued competency by IARs” and expand their knowledge base;

 - maintain flexibility in IAR continuing education content;